Quick Answer

 Track three events separately: task accepted, task completed, payout released.
 That separation helps you see whether changes align with acceptance, effort, or only release visibility.

 Keep the evidence line tight.
-Anything not supported in your evidence pack should be treated as unverified.
-The outline mentions CHI and DOI 10.1145/3613904.3642601, but this grounding pack includes no findings from that DOI.
+Treat anything you cannot independently verify as unverified.
+The outline mentions CHI and DOI 10.1145/3613904.3642601; confirm findings from that source before citing them.

 | Evidence item | Supported claim | Not supported |